LSaldyt/PeTaL/petal/data_pipeline/modules/machine_learning_modules/README.md

 As these `Taxon` objects fill the database (and local server cache), instances of `EOLImageModule` will be spun up to download images on each `Taxon` and add them to the database.
 In turn, as `Image`s come into the database, the server will train the `TaxonClassifier` on these images.
 Any other type-dependent pipeline will have a process similar to this one.

+## TaxonClassifier Detail

+For additional detail on the implementation of a framework machine learning module, see the `TaxonClassifier` file.
+For detail on mining modules, see the `README.md` in `data_pipeline`, and specifically the mining modules `CatalogueOfLife.py` and `WikipediaModule.py`, which are intentionally well documented.